impr36/ElevateLabsWork/Task1-Port_Scan/Task1_ReadME.md

 * Observed: Host is up; MAC vendor Intel Corporate (commonly a laptop/desktop NIC).
 * Likely device: PC or laptop.
-* Next step: check for SSH, file sharing or remote desktop ports (e.g., 22, 445, 3389).
+* Next step: check for SSH, file sharing, or remote desktop ports (e.g., 22, 445, 3389).

-### 192.168.1.5 — Vendor: (not shown)
+### 192.168.1.3 — Vendor: (not shown)

 * Observed: Host is up (no MAC/vendor printed in this output).
-* Likely device: Could be smartphone, printer, or another host that suppressed MAC display.
+* Likely device: Could be a smartphone, printer, or another host that suppressed MAC display.
-* Next step: run targeted port scan to identify services.
+* Next step: run a targeted port scan to identify services.

 ---